mithorizon7/IOTinteractive/replit.md

 The application features an accessible, responsive UI with light/dark mode support, inspired by Material Design 3 and educational platforms like Khan Academy and Duolingo.
 It exclusively uses the Inter font for typography and follows an indigo primary color scheme with semantic colors for feedback.
 Interaction design prioritizes clear feedback, progressive disclosure, and minimal animations.

 ### Technical Implementations
 The frontend is a comprehensive React 18 application built with TypeScript, utilizing Shadcn/ui and Radix UI primitives for components, and Tailwind CSS for styling.
 State management is handled with React hooks.
 The application implements four core game mechanics: DecisionLab (multiple choice), Triage (drag-and-drop classification), Sequencer (ordering tasks), and MatchPairs (matching items).
-It includes a feedback system with misconception detection and mastery tracking (streak, average time, hints used).
+It includes a feedback system with misconception detection, mastery tracking (streak, average time, hints used), and a telemetry system for progress tracking and CSV export.

 ### Feature Specifications
 - **Learning Progression**: A sequential-then-adaptive system ensures learners cover all items once before focusing on incorrectly answered or least-seen items.